turnerud/turnerud.github.io/index.md

 # Mobile App Development

-Miscellaneous projects, utilizing Dart and Flutter.
+Miscellaneous projects that don't have much to do with cybersecurity, but rather me working with utilizing Dart and Flutter to implement functional apps with a GUI.

 ### [To-do App](./todo-app.md)